A Simple Guide to

 Healthcare sharing ministries provide a way to pay for health care costs that is different than traditional health insurance.

-As a member of a health sharing ministry, you pay a Monthly Contribution.
-This monthly contribution is then used to pay for the healthcare needs of other Members.
-When you have a healthcare need and have met your Annual Unshared Amount, other Members will pay for your healthcare needs.
+As a Member of a health sharing ministry, you make a Monthly Contribution.
+This Monthly Contribution is then used to pay for the eligible healthcare needs of other Members.
+When you have a healthcare need and have met your Annual Unshared Amount, other Members will contribute to sharing your healthcare needs.

 Members also agree to a common set of beliefs that help determine which medical costs are eligible for sharing by the community.
 Our Sharing Guidelines are guided by the moral teachings of the Catholic Church.
 These beliefs help define what is not eligible for sharing, but just as importantly they help define what is eligible for sharing.
 Our Catholic beliefs have led us to share into many treatments that are often overlooked, such as life-affirming fertility treatments, mental health counseling, and sterilization reversals, to name a few.